Shelly Oria: Biography

-Oria was born in Los Angeles, California, but grew up in Israel.
-She features queer characters in her stories.
 She received the Indiana Review Fiction Prize, a Sozopol Fiction Seminars Fellowship in Bulgaria and was an artist in residence with the Lower Manhattan Cultural Council between 2014 and 2015.

 Her collection of short stories, New York 1, Tel Aviv 0, was published by FSG and Random House Canada in November 2014.
 Her work has been featured in several publications, including The Paris Review and McSweeney's.
 Oria received attention about the book from The New York Times, Kirkus Review, and other outlets.
 New York 1, Tel Aviv 0 was translated into Hebrew and published in Israel by Keter Books in August 2015.